aslagle/reactive-table/CHILD_TABLE_README.md

 For a child table you need two settings in `children`, these are `dataField` and `fields`

-`dataField` - this must be a field referencing an array of structs, for example if I have the following data
+`dataField` - this must be a field referencing an array of structs, for example if I have the following data, you may notice that `store_locations` is actually an array, I don't reference it in my parent table `fields` setting, and plan to use it to iterate over and generate my child table.

     [
       {